-To read the procedure, see page 59 of the College Catalog or contact the Registrar at jeldred@kaskaskia.edu or 618-545-3044.
+To read the procedure view procedure 6.061 at policies.kaskaskia.edu or contact the Registrar at jeldred@kaskaskia.edu or 618-545-3044.

 STANDARDS FOR ACADEMIC ACHIEVEMENT

 Standards for Academic Achievement at Kaskaskia College have been established in order to guide the student in pursuit of academic success and maintain an academic environment that clearly defines expectations for progress.
 Academic Achievement standards apply to students enrolled in six or more credit hours and actively pursuing a certificate or degree.
 Special admit program progression requirements replace the standards set forth below.